datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

-# HTTP/3
+# HTTP/3 Overview in $productName$

 HTTP/3 is the third version of the Hypertext Transfer Protocol (HTTP).
 It is built on the [QUIC](https://www.chromium.org/quic/) network protocol rather than Transmission Control Protocol (TCP) like previous versions.

 ## The changes and challenges of HTTP/3

-Since QUIC network protocol is built on UDP it requires $productName$ to advertise its support for HTTP/3 using the `alt-svc` response header.
+Since the QUIC network protocol is built on UDP, it requires $productName$ to advertise its support for HTTP/3 using the `alt-svc` response header.
 This header is returned on the initial HTTP/2 and HTTP/1.1 responses.
 When a client sees the `alt-svc` it can choose to upgrade to HTTP/3 and connect to $productName$ using the QUIC protocol.

 QUIC requires Transport Layer Security (TLS) version 1.3 to communicate.
 Otherwise, the client will fall back to HTTP/2 or HTTP/1.1, which support other TLS versions.
 Due to this restriction, some clients will also require valid certificates, which causes problems when you use self-signed certs.
 For example, in Chrome it will not upgrade to http/3 traffic unless a valid certificate is present.
 ## Setting up HTTP/3 with $productName$